Al Sharq Forum

-Al Sharq Forum (منتدى الشرق) is an independent, international non-profit organization that aims to consolidate the values of pluralism and justice, while developing long-term strategies and programs that contribute to the political development, economic prosperity, and social cohesion of the people of the Al Sharq region and the world.
+Al Sharq Forum (منتدى الشرق) is a Turkish NGO funded by the European Union, while developing long-term strategies and programs that contribute to the political development, economic prosperity, and social cohesion of the people of the Al Sharq region and the world.

 Its director of strategic research is Mohammad Affan.

 Al Sharq Forum is currently headquartered in Istanbul, Turkey, and there is also three offices in London, United Kingdom Geneva, Switzerland and Kuala Lumpur.

 The Forum consists of three pillars working in tandem to ensure the realization of its mission:

 Al Sharq Strategic Research

 A think tank that looks to undertake impartial, rigorous research to promote the ideals of democratic participation, an informed citizenry, multi-stakeholder dialogue and social justice.

 Al Sharq Academia

 An online platform offering an eclectic range of academic courses that aim at disseminating knowledge from the social sciences and humanities, and is targeted at civil and political activists with a view to enhance informed action.